koopjs/koop/README.md

     // visit [http://localhost:1337](http://localhost:1337)
 ```

+## Configuration

+Koop uses a config called `/config/local.js` to setup its database connection and data directories for caching data.
+When you first clone koop you'll need to copy `/config/local.js.example` to `/config/local.js` and change the defaults.

 ## Running Koop

 Koop run its own http server and you can start it like this (koop will use 1337 as its default port):